Marlono-BISN/MusicBotBISN/README.md

 This repository contains the legal pages for the MusicBotBISn.
 It includes the Privacy Policy and Terms of Service for the bot.
 And a link to download the bot for your Discord server.

-This should be the right link to download my bot: https://discord.com/oauth2/authorize?client_id=1364224039274549399 USE COMMANDS !join !play !stop !pause !leave
+This should be the right link to download my bot: https://discord.com/oauth2/authorize?client_id=1364224039274549399 USE COMMANDS !p !P !stop